Transitioning Your Toddler From the Crib to the Bed

 Reinforcing the "Stay in Your Bed" Rule

-It’s finally happened: your little one has graduated to a bed!
-However, for you her new sleeping arrangement might be nerve-racking, especially when climbing out of bed in the middle of the night and wandering off might be involved.
-Check out the following advice to help keep your toddler in bed, and to help her get back to bed if she gets up and wanders during the night:
+It’s finally happened: Your little one has graduated to a bed!
+However, this new sleeping arrangement might be nerve-racking for you, especially if climbing out of bed in the middle of the night and wandering off might be involved.

 How to Keep Your Toddler in Bed When Transitioning From a Crib